robinjainher/kissanime-kissasian-batch-downloader/README.md

 To download batch anime from kissanime.ru rapidvideo server using selenium in python.

 Requirements:
-1. Python with selenium,requests,pprint module installed (using pip install selenium)
+1. Python with selenium,requests,bs4 module installed (using pip install selenium)
 2. Firefox browser.

 Change the options.headless = False ,in kissanime_new1.py to run firefox with GUI(for error debugging maybe).